AdobeDocs/document-cloud-learn.en/help/sign/add-users-to-your-account.md

 ---
-title: Adobe Sign Tutorials
+title: Adding Users
-description: Add Users to Your Account
+description: Learn how to add users individually or in bulk to your Adobe Sign account.
 feature: tutorial
 topics: Adding Users
 audience: Admin